Donders-Institute/bidscoin/docs/tutorial.rst

 .. dropdown:: Otherwise, click on the Presentation tab and continue as follows:

    - In the samples table you can see a "Flanker" run-item.
-Open it and change the data type to "func".
+Open it and change the data type to ``func``.
 In the meta table, write something meaningful in the ``TaskName`` field.
    - Click on the ``Edit`` button to tweak the events output data.
 You now get to see parsed input data on the left.
 Click on the ``Source`` button to inspect the raw text file.
 Scroll down and note that there are two tables in there -- the first one, which is the "events" table, is used as input (see the plugin `Options <./options.html#events2bids-plugin>`__).
 Close the inspection window.
    - In the middle panel, remove the ``trial_nr`` output column.
 Note that the column disappeared from the ``Events data`` table on the right.
 Click on the ``Reset`` button to undo any edits.
    - In ``Rows`` table of the middle panel, change the row condition ``Event_Type`` to include only "Picture" and "Response" rows, i.e. filter out the "Pulses": ``{'Event Type': '.*'}`` -> ``{'Event Type': 'Picture|Response'}``.